lvsike/sfmovies/README.md

 # SFMovies
-  1Create a service that shows on a map where movies have been filmed in San Francisco.
+  1 Create a service that shows on a map where movies have been filmed in San Francisco.
-  2The user should be able to filter the view using autocompletion search.
+  2 The user should be able to filter the view using autocompletion search.